Gfoisy1986/Guil-OS/README.md

 ## On the workbench

+ -Priority 1 to 10.

- Working on making Free basic course with each chapter actualy limited to X86...
+ -10 -Working on making Free basic course with each chapter actualy limited to X86...

- Working on making Docs to create Custom (Shell, Bash, Makefile, linker.ld and more...)
+ -9 -Working on making Docs to create Custom (Shell, Bash, Makefile, linker.ld and more...)
 Files.

- X86_32bits  bootloader and kernel (as is) incomplete or not tested...
+ -1 -X86_32bits  bootloader and kernel (as is) incomplete or not tested...

- X86_64bits bootloader and simple kernel to show boot process incomplete...
+ -2 -X86_64bits bootloader and simple kernel to show boot process incomplete...
 C Kernel Version on testbench incomplete...(More content on the ways...)